mehediparvez/newsletter/README.md

    - Suitable for the current scale of operations
    - Efficient column-based Master Sheet structure

-2. **Long-Term Solution**: Google Sheets + BigQuery + Looker Studio + AWS for 30,000+ members
+2. **Long-Term Solution**: Google Sheets + BigQuery + Looker Studio for 30,000+ members
    - Scalable architecture that preserves Google Sheets as input interface
    - True data ownership with BigQuery as the central warehouse
    - Advanced analytics and reporting through Looker Studio
-   - Significantly more cost-effective at scale
+   - Continued use of HubSpot API with option to use cost-effective alternatives if needed
    - AI/LLM-ready data structure for future enhancements
    - Robust and maintainable for long-term growth